-Earlier this year I began working with a woman named Kat.
+A few years ago I began advising a homeowner named Kat.
 She approached me for advice on exactly how to convert her unfinished attic into comfortable finished living space.
-She lives in the US, I live in Canada, but it’s amazing how we’ve been able to work together.
-We discussed her vision in detail on the phone, she showed me her attic space by real-time video with her phone, and now we’ve come up with a plan for exactly how she should proceed with the finishing work.
-Finishing attics like this, properly and beautifully, doesn’t happen often, but it should.
+She lives in the US, I live in Canada, but it’s amazing how we’ve been able to work together by video.
+We discussed her vision in detail, she showed me her attic space by real-time with her phone, and now we’ve come up with a plan for exactly how she should proceed with the finishing work.
+Finishing attics like this, properly and beautifully, doesn’t happen often though it should.
 Space and beauty are the reasons why.

 Unfinished attic space often makes up 30% or more of the total enclosed volume of modern home designs.
 Sometimes it’s even a larger proportion than this – an especially tragic situation when you realize that an attic loft can be one of the most beautiful indoor spaces imaginable.
 It all depends on how the roof structure of your home was designed, and the steps you take to allow light and air to transform this otherwise forgotten zone.